We tend to appreciate our hearts the older – and wiser – we get. Here are six simple and realistic ways to help keep your heart healthy.

 But limiting the added sugar you eat each day is one way to be kind to your heart.

-The typical American consumes around 22 teaspoons of added sugar every day.
-The American Heart Association recommends women bring that number down to six teaspoons and men consume no more than nine teaspoons (the amount found in one can of regular soda).
+The typical American consumes around 17 teaspoons of added sugar every day.
+The American Heart Association recommends women bring that number down to six teaspoons and men consume no more than nine teaspoons (roughly the amount found in one can of regular soda).

-Remember that added sugar goes by dozens of names, including agave nectar, caramel, corn syrup, dextrose, fructose, fruit juice concentrate, glucose, honey, maltose and rice syrup.
+Remember that added sugar goes by many names, including agave nectar, caramel, corn syrup, dextrose, fructose, fruit juice concentrate, glucose, honey, maltose and rice syrup.

 Tip #6: Get a Mammogram (Women)

-Mammograms are vital to catching breast cancer early but they can also provide a window into your heart health.
+Mammograms are vital to catching breast cancer early but they may also provide a window into your heart health.

-This fairly new method of screening is thought to be “a successful way, with no extra money or extra radiation, [for] determining a woman’s risk for cardiovascular disease at the same time she would be screened for breast cancer,” says Laurie Margolies, MD, director of breast imaging at Mount Sinai Hospital.
+This study suggests that mammogram screening may one day be a “a successful way, with no extra money or extra radiation, [for] determining a woman’s risk for cardiovascular disease at the same time she would be screened for breast cancer,” says Laurie Margolies, MD, director of breast imaging at Mount Sinai Hospital.

-Although this technique shows promise, a yearly checkup with your primary care doctor remains the best first line of screening for heart problems.
+For now, however, you shouldn’t rely on a mammogram to determine your risk of heart disease.
+A yearly checkup with your primary care doctor remains the best first line of screening for heart problems.